 Currently, I live along the southern coast of Brazil, beside patches of the once massive Atlantic Rain Forest, woodlands that used to run the length of the Brazilian coast.
 Today 5-7% of this great jungle, older than the Amazon, is still intact.
 Despite its reduced size and its listing as the second most endangered rain forest in the world, after Madagascar’s, the Brazilian Mata Atlantica can boast more indigenous tree species per hectare than any other forest in the world.

-And this is where I write and create from.
+And this is where I write, teach yoga and create from.

 Thank you for visiting my blog.